deeepwin/lego-cnn/README.md

 ## Project Description

-The project is based on the Baloon example provided with MASK R-CNN.
+The project is based on the Balloon example provided with Mask R-CNN project.
 Hence, the folder and data organisation is the same [Balloon](https://github.com/matterport/Mask_RCNN/tree/master/samples/balloon).
 You can find the project specific files including the notebooks here:

 `../samples/lego`

-## Installation
+## Run on Colab

-This project requires TensorFlow 1.x.
-You need to use the *reqirements.txt* file to install the correct versions of the packages.
-This is critical.
-If you use Anaconda, install correct Python environment first through the Anaconda terminal:

-`conda create --name maskrcnn python=3.5.5 conda activate maskrcnn conda install GraphViz`

-GraphViz is required if you want to plot the model graph.
-Then install the rest of the packages with pip:

-`pip install -r requirements.txt`

-In case you face issues in installation, please let me know.
+This is the easiest way.

+1. Copy the entire Github project to your Google drive.
+2. In the webbrowser, go to Google Drive and double-click on *train_lego_on_colab.ipynb*
+3. Click on *"open with Google Colaboratory"*
+4. Make sure to connect your Google Drive to Colab
+5. You might need to adjust the path in the Notebook */content/drive/My Drive/Colab/maskrcnn*
+6. Run the notebook

 ## Data